 Participants

-The recruitment procedure and criteria were identical to those of Exp 1.
+The recruitment procedure and criteria were identical to those of Experiment 1.
 Thirty participants (17 females) were recruited (age: M = 26.9, SD = 3.66) and additional 15 participants were excluded.
 Five of them were excluded because they had significantly less than 70% correct answers in the target classification task according to a binomial test.
 Seven participants were excluded since they had less than 25 valid trials in each condition.
 Three more participants were excluded due to technical issues: one since a reflective object she wore interfered with the motion tracking system's recordings, another participant since the program crashed in the middle of her experiment, and one more quit before completing the experiment.
 The sample size was determined following a power analysis, calculated on the average of the effects in Experiments 2 and 3, when using only half of the trials in each experiment.
 The average effect size was 0.88 (Cohen's dz).
 I estimated the keyboard task's effect size to be around 30% smaller (Cohen's dz = 0.61), in line with my hypothesis for a smaller RT effect, and in accordance with a previous study (Xiao et al., 2015, d=0.65, though see Dehaene et al., 2001, where the effect size was 0.8).
 To find such effect with a power = 95% and α = 0.05, a sample of 30 participants was needed, based on G*Power (Faul et al., 2007, 2009).

 Stimuli, Apparatus and Procedure